 The North is rich in natural resources, while at the same time being vulnerable to impacts from the exploitation of these resources.
-Industrial production processes, handling of waste streams and cleaning technologies are topics that are analysed and improved at Northern Research Institute Narvik.
-Alternative forms for renewable energy are being developed at NORUT Narvik and their implementation studied.
+Industrial production processes, handling of waste streams and cleaning technologies are topics that are analysed and improved at SINTEF Narvik.
+Alternative forms for renewable energy are being developed at SINTEF Narvik and their implementation studied.
 This includes bioenergy from forest and short rotation crops, algae, energy recovery and effectivisation and solar energy (heat and electricity).
 Adaptation of processes to the challenges of spread population and cold climate requires development of tailored solutions, such as biorefining of organic waste for higher value products.

 At present our core activities within Process- and Environmental technology are organised under the following headings:

 - Chemical & Process Engineering

 Examples of activities on these topics

 Early-phase technical and economic analysis of industrial processes